devartgr/joomla-devart-slider/README.md

 - The unavailable source is hidden from new slider configurations
 - Existing saved source values remain visible when necessary
 - The Slider New/Edit interface continues to load normally
-- Joomla Articles and Custom Slides remain fully available
+- Joomla Articles, Custom Slides, and Custom Lists remain fully available

 This allows DevArt Slider to operate safely on websites using any combination of DevArt extensions.